v-singh1/rpmsg-dma/README.md

 # RPMsg DMA Offload – Documentation

 Welcome to the project documentation for **RPMsg DMA Offload**.
-This project demonstrates RPMsg-based audio processing offloaded to a remote DSP on AM62Dx platforms using TI's `ti-rpmsg-char` and Linux DMA Heaps.
+This project demonstrates RPMsg-based General purpose DSP offloading from Linux on AM62Dx platforms using TI's `ti-rpmsg-char` and Linux DMA Heaps.

 ---